alex-ong/NESTrisSharpener/README.md

 | field_right_x  | 176           |
 | field_top_y    | 43            |
 | field_bottom_y | 196           |
+You want the field to skirt the block-grid (not the board) perfectly.
+This means there should be a clear 1-2 nes pixel gap between the bottom of the field and the field border.

 # stat_palette_white, stat_palette, fixed_palette
 Enabling stat_palette_white means white blocks with coloured borders get their color from the statistics bar on the left.